Edit this page

 .

-For a project that has android and ios directories, EAS Build will not run Prebuild by default to avoid overwriting any changes you've made to the native directories.
+For a project that has android and ios directories, EAS Build will not run Prebuild to avoid overwriting any changes you've made to the native directories.

 If you troubleshoot your app by compiling it locally (running npx expo prebuild